What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\textbf{\textit{Scene Classification Datasets. }} Datasets of lane change scenarios for scene classification can be grouped into three types.
-The first type synthesizes driving environments by simulating road user behaviors, the status of static entities, and contextual attributes.
-Three representatives include 271-syn, 1043-syn, and 306-syn \cite{CarlaSyn}.
-The second type collects real-world non-accident traffic scenarios which, while not resulting in accidents, feature significant spatial relationships between road users.
-The primary example is a subset of the NUDrive \cite{sub-NUDrive}.
+The complexity of the driving environment is determined not only by the number of entities, but also by their spatial configurations, relative positions, motion patterns, and potential interaction \cite{CarlaSyn}.
+Consequently, traffic scene classification can be formulated as a hierarchical perception task that categorizes driving environments based on the presence of entities exhibiting prominent spatial relationships with the ego vehicle.
+The lane-change scenario is the most studied case in existing work \cite{CarlaSyn,sub-NUDrive}.
+Related datasets can be broadly grouped into three types.
+The first type represented by \textit{CARLA-syn} \cite{CarlaSyn} synthesizes driving environments by simulating road user behaviors, the status of static entities, and contextual attributes.
+The second type represented by a subset of \textit{NUDrive} \cite{sub-NUDrive} collects non-accident real-world traffic scenarios, which, while not resulting in accidents, feature significant spatial relations between road users.
 The third type involves risky lane changes in real-life traffic accident scenarios, such as 620-dash and 571-honda \cite{CarlaSyn}.
 However, since the last two datasets have now become unavailable, we exclude the last type in this section.